-Every year our classroom is invaded by superheroes, the most memorable of whom is The Hulk, who also did business has The Snow Hulk, The Cardboard Block Hulk, The Hay Hulk, and the Quiet Hulk, depending on the day.
+Our classroom is regularly invaded by superheroes, the most memorable of whom was The Hulk, who also did business has The Snow Hulk, The Cardboard Block Hulk, The Hay Hulk, and the Quiet Hulk, depending on the day.
 This fantastically enormous and powerful being, operating through the body of one of our most diminutive friends, is only one of a veritable legion of impossibly gifted personas to have burst through Woodland Park’s doors.

 We’ve spent time with Batman, Spiderman, Superman, Thor (the Norse god of thunder), and Wonder Woman – all characters from my own childhood.
 I myself have actually been each of these powerful characters at one time or another.
 (If The Hulk can wear a pink satin slip, I can pretend to be Wonder Woman.)

 These, however, are not the only “superheroes” that regularly grace our classroom.
 I don’t think it’s stretching the term unreasonably to include the whole glittering spectacle of princesses who walk among us, Disney and otherwise, with their own magical powers.
 And then there are such stalwarts as Harry Potter, Barbie, and an endless parade of fire fighters, construction workers, dinosaurs and other animals with sharp teeth.

 At some point all of us need to try on a powerful persona.
 Everyone needs to experience what it means to fly, to triumph, to be a big deal in the big world.